SteveBarnett/Remixing/_thinking/zen/notes-from-ending-dukkha-taking-care-of-this-precious-life-2-of-2.md

 ---
 layout: page
-title: Notes from "Ending Dukkha: Taking Care of this Precious Life (2 of 2)"
+title: 'Notes from "Ending Dukkha: Taking Care of this Precious Life (2 of 2)"'
 zen2024: true
 added: 2024-11-22
 updated: 2024-11-22